 We looked for passive odor elimination and car sanitizing ability, and while not required, a pleasant and mild scent was considered acceptable.
 However, we steered away from products that primarily masked odors with an overpowering fragrance.

 For all-in-one car upholstery cleaners we looked for effectiveness on multiple surfaces.
 We insisted on the effectiveness with vinyl, soft-touch plastics like dashboards and instrument panels.
 We also made sure these cleaning solutions worked on leather and leather-like surfaces such as MB-Tex and Leatherette, as well as cloth and carpeting.
+And be sure to check out great soft tops for your Jeep if you have that model so the outside will look as nice as the interior.

 Along with the interior cleaning DIY products, we included a car upholstery cleaner machine that performed as well as some car upholstery steam cleaner models, while being much lighter and easier to maintain.